bhauman/lein-figwheel/sidecar/README.md

                       :figwheel-server (sys/figwheel-server (sys/fetch-config)))))
 ```

-This creates a system with a figwheel server in it.
-Now lets start the
+This creates a system with a `:figwheel-server` in it.

-server and start autobuilding our build.
+Now lets start the server and start autobuilding our build.

 ```
 => (swap! system component/start)